-From this equation, for each current harmonic of k_5/p order, two components are obtained whose frequencies at steady state ($s \approx 0$) are slightly smaller; one of such low sidebands (LSH) evolves directly ("+" sign in (9)) and the other evolves indirectly, first reducing its frequency and then increasing it again ("-" sign in (1)).
+From this equation, for each current harmonic of $k_5/p$ order, two components are obtained whose frequencies at steady state $(s \approx 0)$ are slightly smaller (b2, b4 in Fig. 3); one of such low sidebands (LSH) evolves directly ("+" sign in (9)) and the other evolves indirectly, first reducing its frequency and then increasing it again ("-" sign in (9)).